 - Hiding house: You want to give your rabbit a place where they can hide to feel safe.
 This can be anything from a small animal hiding den to a cat cube to a plain cardboard box.

 - Food and water bowls: While the food bowl can be small, you want to get a large, heavy ceramic water bowl for your rabbit (not a bottle).
 Rabbits can drink as much as a small dog, and they often have the habit of flipping their bowl over if they get bored.
 A large, heavy bowl will help prevent this behavior and make sure your rabbit has enough water all day long.

 - Litter box and litter: Make sure you have a large cat litter box and a paper-based litter (I like to use Small Pet Select litter since it doesn’t have added baking soda).
 Many rabbits will take to it right away and won’t require any actual litter training.

 - Chew toys: Chew toys are great for keeping rabbits happy and preventing their teeth from overgrowing.
 Unfortunately, rabbits can be picky about what toys they like.
-I recommend getting the variety pack from Small Pet Select.
+I recommend getting a variety of toys from Small Pet Select.
 This way, you can try out different toys to find out what your rabbit likes best and continue to get those in the future. (and you can get 15% off your first purchase if you use the code ‘BUNNYLADY’)